-Apache met with the Cook Inlet Marine Mammal Council (CIMMC) - a group of Native Alaskans with traditional subsistence hunting rights - on March 29, 2011, to discuss the proposed activities and discuss any subsistence concerns.
-In addition, Apache met with the Tyonek Native Corporation on November 9, 2010 and the Salamatof Native Corporation on November 22, 2010.
+Apache met with the Cook Inlet Marine Mammal Council (CIMMC) - a now dissolved ANO that represented Cook Inlet tribes - on March 29, 2011, to discuss the proposed activities and discuss any subsistence concerns.
+Apache also met with the Tyonek Native Corporation on November 9, 2010 and the Salamatof Native Corporation on November

+22, 2010.
+Additional meetings were held with the Native Village of Tyonek, the Kenaitze Indian Tribe, and Knik Tribal Council, and the Ninilchik Traditional Council.
 According to Apache, during these meetings, no concerns were raised regarding potential conflict with subsistence harvest of marine mammals.
 Apache has identified the following features that are intended to reduce impacts to subsistence users:

-• In-water seismic activities will follow mitigation procedures to minimize effects on the behavior of marine mammals and, therefore, opportunities for harvest by Alaska Native communities; and

-• Regional subsistence representatives may support recording marine mammal observations along with marine mammal biologists during the monitoring programs and will be provided with annual reports.
+- In-water seismic activities will follow mitigation procedures to minimize effects on the behavior of marine mammals and, therefore, opportunities for harvest by Alaska Native communities; and - Regional subsistence representatives may support recording marine mammal observations along with marine mammal biologists during the monitoring programs and will be provided with annual reports.